Leroy44/BTC-skew-as-a-trading-signal/README.md

 ## Usage and Content
 To see the analysis, pls clone the repository and open the folder **Models**.
 The various models can be run in JupyterLab.

-There is also a copy of the presentation we delivered.
+There is also a copy of the presentation we delivered (Project Diamond Hands).

 There are also .py files used for data aggregation for reference.